clee/rump/readme.txt

 is that of a normal IBM Model M keyboard, but the device works as a USB keyboard that can be used with any PC that does not have PS2 ports.

+// FIXME: Everything after this is still c64key-related. //

 Two different versions of the hardware can be used.
 One uses an Atmel ATmega8, whereas the other uses an Atmel ATmega16.
 For the ATmega 16 version it is the idea to allow the extra I/O-ports to be